Diego Palacios

-Diego José Palacios Espinoza (born 12 July 1999), commonly known as "Chiqui", is an Ecuadorian professional footballer who plays as a left-back for Ukrainian Premier League club FC Karpaty Lviv on loan from Corinthians and the Ecuador national team.
+Diego José Palacios Espinoza (born 12 July 1999), commonly known as "Chiqui", is an Ecuadorian professional footballer who plays as a left-back for Universidad Católica on loan from Corinthians and the Ecuador national team.

 During the 2020 CONCACAF Champions Cup, he won the award for Best Young Player.

 Club career

 Early career

 Born in Guayaquil, Palacios made his senior debut with Deportivo Azogues in the 2014 Segunda Categoría.
 After a short period at Norte América, he moved to Aucas in 2016 after both clubs had a partnership.

 Palacios spent a season with the youth sides before making his first team debut for Aucas in 2017, in the Ecuadorian Serie B. A regular starter, he helped the club in their promotion to the Ecuadorian Serie A, and made his debut in the category in 2018.

 Willem II

 In July 2018 he agreed a season long loan with Willem II.
 He made his debut in the Dutch Eredivisie on 11 August 2018 playing the full 90 minutes against VVV-Venlo.